-Many surgical procedures to fall within the category of FTM top surgery.
-These include the most common and powerful double incision procedure, as well as minimal scar techniques such as the keyhole or periareolar incision, as well as different skin excision procedures and procedures which to varying degrees, preserve the nerve supply to the nipples, such as the inverted T, the buttonhole, the lollipop, and the fishmouth.
-Each of these procedures come with both benefits and costs so a thorough discussion with a surgeon comfortable with performing all of the available procedures is the best way to match your desires, priorities and anatomy with the best procedure for you.
+Many surgical procedures fall within the category of chest reconstruction/FTM/N top surgery.
+These include the most common l double incision procedure, as well as minimal scar techniques such as the keyhole or periareolar incision. s There are different skin excision procedures and procedures which may preserve the nerve supply to the nipples, such as inverted T, buttonhole, lollipop, and fishmouth.
+Each of these procedures come with both benefits and risks to consider , so a thorough discussion with a surgeon regarding the procedures they offer is often the best way to match your desires, priorities, and anatomy with the best procedure for you.

 When it comes to incision location, there are several possible options that will be discussed in-depth during your consultation.
 The incisions used during your surgery will depend on the size of your chest and its level of elasticity or firmness.

 Liposuction may rarely be performed alone (if you have a very small chest and no skin sagging), or more commonly be done in combination with other incision patterns to remove excess tissue.
 Liposuction requires a very small incision (about 4mm) to access underlying tissue.
 Most patients require more extensive tissue removal to achieve desired results.